School-of-Life-Project/Portal/README.md

 [Find courses created by other users](https://github.com/School-of-Life-Project/Portal-App/discussions/categories/show-and-tell?discussions_q=is%3Aopen+category%3A%22Show+and+tell%22+sort%3Atopl)

-## Known Issues

-- When running Portal on Windows, the textbook viewer does not reliably display the document on initial startup.
-This is caused by an unknown bug in Epub.js and/or Tauri.
-	- Temporary Workaround: Click on a table of contents item after opening the textbook viewer.

 ## Building

 You will need [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download) to build this application.
 In addition, you will need to install the build dependencies for [Tauri](https://v2.tauri.app/start/prerequisites/).